 More dangerous than gambling, playing tricks and teasing people, is probably flirting.
 Especially for a future Queen of France, who ought to be the embodiment of virtue and grace.
 Who ought to serve her husband, no matter how boring he might be.
 Marie-Adélaïde was beautiful and had a fair share of ardent admirers… much to the displeasure of Madame de Maintenon, who always kept an eye on her…. but girls just wanna have fun.
 The court did not just whisper about it, they watched all of it.
 But with no evil spirit.
 Hardly anyone seemed to have judged her for it.

 Among her admirers were a Monsieur Nangis, very handsome, not too smart, but a great ladies’ man, and Monsieur Maulevrier, a nephew of Colbert, very ugly, but very skilled and ambitious.
 Unknown to the other, the Duchesse exchanged looks and words with both as well as secret missives.
 She did not care much for rank and such things.
 One time the Dauphin, her father-in-law, wanted to host a public ball and wished her to be present.
 Louis XIV disagreed strongly with the idea, for it would mean his favourite would dance with all sorts of men.
 He got into a heated argument with the Dauphin about it.
-Marie-Adélaïde simply said she does not care if the man she dances with, is a King, a prince of the blood, a nobleman, a soldier or a nobody.
+Marie-Adélaïde simply said she did not care if the man she dances with, is a King, a prince of the blood, a nobleman, a soldier or a nobody.
 It was all the same to her, as long as she could dance with someone.
 In case of Maulevrier and Nangis, things got even more heated.
 Maulevrier, not wanting to leave court to participate in a campaign, feigned and illness and pretended to have lost his voice.
 He locked himself in his room and only consumed milk, acting the weak sick man.
 The Duchesse visited him often and stayed for quite a while.
 The court watched all amused how much she cared for the health of the gentleman.

 While Maulevrier’s illness was feigned and not real at all, something else was.
 He had mental health issues and bordered on insanity.
 At some point, he, being all sure of the Duchesse’s affections, found out he had a rival.
 Taking the first opportunity, he confronted the Duchesse about Nangis.
 She was just returning from mass and he offered to escort her back to her rooms, something Monsieur Dangeau usually did, but he was not present that day.
 Maulevrier whispered to her what he had found out on the way and talked bad of his rival.
 Then threatened to spill the beans to the King, la Maintenon, the Dauphin and her husband, while he held her hand so firm in his, that it was nearly crushed.
 Marie-Adélaïde panicked as she reached her rooms and told everything to Madame de Nogaret, who advised her to be very careful with Maulevrier or he might completely lose it.
 Shortly later, Maulevrier tried to pick a quarrel with Nangis to provoke him to make a scene in public, which would have caused great ado once the reason for it emerged.
 Nangis however was smart enough to not let himself be provoked.
 He knew what was going on and fearing for his very future at court, decided to avoid Maulevrier as best as he could.
 This went on for a long six weeks during which Marie-Adélaïde constantly feared impending doom.

 The friend’s of the Duchesse came for the rescue.
 They informed the father-in-law of Maulevrier, who happened to be the Comte de Tessé, and he decided that since the illness Maulevrier suffered of had still not been cured by the doctors, Maulevrier should accompany him to Spain for a change of air.
 Maulevrier stayed in Spain for a year and by the time he returned, his state of mind had changed from bordering on insanity to completely insane.
-He started to bombard Marie-Adélaïde with threatening letters and the whole thing only came to an end, because he, in a fit of insanity, jumped out of a window and did not survive it.
+He started to bombard Marie-Adélaïde with threatening letters and the whole thing only came to an end, because he, in a fit of insanity, jumped out of a window and did not survive.
 Louis XIV, the Dauphin and the Duc apparently never found out about it.

 As the Duc returned from a failed military campaign and all blame was put on him by an intrigue aiming to discredit him, Marie-Adélaïde, in love with him or not, was steadfast at his side.
 She tried what she could to make the situation better, but had not too much success.
 The people around the Duc de Vendôme spread all sorts of things about her husband and the King believed them.
 The Duc de Bourgogne was not greeted warmly as he returned to Versailles and it took quite a while until the truth became known.